GEO-IASS/FuzzyClusteringNN-Limb/README.md

     - Elbow flexion

 The network is fed this information through a single hidden layer (You can use multiple hidden layers by adding another layer to the `topology` line in the training file).
-More information on the network's cost and activation functions can be found in the linked article.
+The network's learning rate and momentum coefficients are configurable through the training input file More information on the network's cost and activation functions can be found in the linked article.

 ## Clustering
 The clustering algorithm used is the Fuzzy C-Means algorithm.
-- The fuzzifier coefficient is set to 2.
+- The fuzzifier coefficient is configurable through the training input file.
-- The margin of error is set to 0.1
+- The margin of error is configurable through the training input file

 More information about the Fuzzy C-Means algorithm can be found:
 - https://en.wikipedia.org/wiki/Fuzzy_clustering#Fuzzy_C-means_Clustering